Transitioning to a new diet doesn’t always go as smoothly as we’d like…

 Related Article: Should I Supplement with Exogenous Ketones?

-This explains why foods that you didn’t have a problem digesting when you were younger might cause bloating, gas, or discomfort now.
+This could explain why foods that you didn’t have a problem digesting when you were younger might cause bloating, gas, or discomfort now.

-Collagen supplements can do wonders for you whether you’re following keto or not.
+Collagen supplements can do wonders whether you’re on keto or not.